paudetseis/PlateFlex/README.md

 of an equivalent ideal elastic plate) can be done by modeling the cross-spectral properties (admittance and coherence) between topography and gravity anomaly data, which are proxies for the distribution of flexurally compensated surface and subsurface loads.
-These spectral properties can be calculated using various different spectral estimation techniques - however, to map <i>T<sub>e</sub></i> variations it is important to use analysis windows small enough for good spatial resolution, but large enough
+These spectral properties can be calculated using different spectral estimation techniques - however, to map <i>T<sub>e</sub></i> variations it is important to use analysis windows small enough for good spatial resolution, but large enough